Huhngoku/ADVOCATE/doc/traceElements/spawn.md

 G,[tpost],[id],[pos]
 ```
 where `G` identifies the element as an routine creation element.\
 - [tpost] $\in \mathbb N$: This is the time.
-It is replaced by the integer value of the global counter at the moment of the routines creation.
+It is replaced by the int value of the global counter at the moment of the routines creation.
 - [id] $\in \mathbb N$: This is the id of the newly created routine.
 This integer id corresponds with
 the line number, where the trace of this new routine is saved in the trace.
 - [pos]: Position in the program, where the spawn was created.